AzulCerulean/linktree-resume/Readme.md

-Tiny project of a linktree-like page with a resume :3
+Tiny project of a linktree-like page :3.

+(update)

+Decided this will be my portfolio page, and it will be an ever-growing web-app xD